An Algebraic Approach to Koopman Classical Mechanics

 This kind of construction is routine in quantum mechanics, but we can think of the Gibbs equilibrium state projection operator as also a classically natural measure of how much a given state is \emph{like} or \emph{unlike} the Gibbs equilibrium state, which we can use to construct comparisons with any modulated form of the Gibbs equilibrium state.
-This construction allows the construction by polarization of self--adjoint operators such as $|v_1\rangle\langle v_2|+|v_2\rangle\langle v_1|$, for two functions $v_1(\hat q,\hat p)$ and $v_2(\hat q,\hat p)$, as
+We can construct self--adjoint operators such as $|v_1\rangle\langle v_2|+|v_2\rangle\langle v_1|$, for two functions $v_1(\hat q,\hat p)$ and $v_2(\hat q,\hat p)$, as

 More generally, we can use arbitrary numbers of functions $v_i(\hat q,\hat p)$, or even more generally we can use limits in an appropriate topology of sequences of such constructions, so that using the Gibbs equilibrium state projection operator allows us to construct very general self--adjoint operators.